The War of the Worlds summary

 3. Science, Technology, and Ethics

-• The Martians represent the next stage of evolution - intellectually and mechanically advanced, but devoid of empathy or moral constraint.
+- The Martians represent the next stage of evolution - intellectually and mechanically advanced, but devoid of empathy or moral constraint, and serve as an example of intelligent life from another planet.

 4. Nature as the Great Equalizer